emilywade/fifth-taste/README.md

 ### Booking Model
 The Booking model is used to store reservation details made by users.
 It includes information about the booking, such as the table reserved, the user's name, email, date and time of booking, the number of guests, special requests, and the booking's duration.
 This model has a one-to-many relationship this the Table model: each Booking is linked to one specific Table, but a Table can be associated with multiple Bookings.

 - booking_id: A unique UUID identifier for each booking.
+- user: Username for each customer, set by the user at registration and used to login.
 - table_number: A foreign key linking the booking to a specific table from the Table model.
 - name: The name of the person who made the booking.
 - email: The email address of the person who made the booking.